BrookTsui/BrookTsui.github.io/_pages/interest.md

 # Dark Sector
 ---
-*"What is this flame in darkness whose sparks are the stars?"*
+*"What is this unseen flame of darkness whose sparks are the stars?"*

 I like this verse written by Tagore, and think it as the exact word for the Dark Sector, the unseen world floatting around us with the rare emergence through various *(if possible)* portals.